IsNemoEqualTrue/monitor-table-change-with-sqltabledependency/README.md

        mapper.AddMapping(c => c.Name, "First Name");

        // Here - as second parameter - we pass table name: this is necessary only if the model name is
        // different from table name (in our case we have Customer vs Customers).
-You can also specifiy schema name. using (var dep = new SqlTableDependency<Customer>(_con, tableName: "Customers", mapper: mapper)) {
+If needed, you can also specifiy schema name. using (var dep = new SqlTableDependency<Customer>(_con, tableName: "Customers", mapper: mapper)) {
            dep.OnChanged += Changed;